dialecticalpraxis/the-peoples-free-school/founding-statement.md

 # The People's Free School

 *Disce ut liberes.
-Learn so that you may free.*
+Learn in order to be free.*

 ## What this is